 Q: How can I get help with expenses related to COVID-19 disruption?

 A: Apply for emergency aid here: NMC Emergency Aid Application.
+Funds are now available for students attending Fall 2020 Semester.
+Applications must be made by Friday, August 28.

 Q: How can I get help with tuition and fees for the semester?